I serve as City Councilor for Ward 5 in Pawtucket, Rhode Island. See my political website here.

-I am a 2015-2016 Fellow at the Women's Policy Institute, the flagship program of the Women's Fund of Rhode Island, part of a coalition working to repeal the so-called "tampon tax" in Rhode Island.
+I was a 2015-2016 Fellow at the Women's Policy Institute, the flagship program of the Women's Fund of Rhode Island, part of a coalition working to repeal the so-called "tampon tax" in Rhode Island.
 See press here, here, here, and here.
+The tax was repealed in 2019.

 Along with a colleague on the City Council, I co-organize Crash Pawtucket, a monthly gathering to promote small business and civic engagement in Pawtucket, Rhode Island.
 See coverage of our kickoff event here.

 I was the state environmental coordinator for the Rhode Island Progressive Democrats of America from 2015-2017.

 I co-founded the Epic Skill Swap, a skill sharing and building festival focused on creating a healthier and more habitable world.

 My other climate work has been focused around college and university divestment (read coverage here).
 Additionally, I have been heavily involved in organizing #NOXL, the movement against the proposed Keystone XL Pipeline.
 Read an interview here.